raquo/Airstream/README.md

 ##### Dynamic Ownership & Memory Management

-I created Dynamic Ownership specifically to solve this long standing Laminar [memory management issue](https://github.com/raquo/Laminar/issues/33): if a non-dynamic Subscription is created when ReactiveElement is initialized, and killed when that element is unmounted, what happens to elements that get initialized but are never mounted into the DOM?
+I created Dynamic Ownership specifically to solve this long-standing Laminar [memory management issue](https://github.com/raquo/Laminar/issues/33): if a non-dynamic Subscription is created when ReactiveElement is initialized, and killed when that element is unmounted, what happens to elements that get initialized but are never mounted into the DOM?
 That's right, their subscriptions are never killed and so they are essentially never garbage collected.

 Laminar v0.8 had to fix this by creating `Subscription`-s every time the element is mounted, and killing them when the element was unmounted.
 Long story short, Dynamic Ownership is exactly this, slightly generalized for wider use.